cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 # WRITE VALUABLE TESTS
-Sometimes, you may need more confidence in delivering the ticket and need to ask QA for costly regression tests.
+Sometimes, you are not confidence in delivering the ticket so you involve QA for costly regression tests.

-The maintenance efforts for the project's tests may be excessive and usually result in false positive alerts.
+Or the maintenance efforts for the project's tests are usually excessive and usually result in false positive alerts as well.

 In this blog, I will share some fundamental knowledge to tackle these issues.